Why Did God Give Us Mothers?

-Those aren’t the kind of sentiments that mesh with the typical idea of a rugged, John Wayne–kind of man, but they are the kind of sentiments that naturally describe a good mother.
+Those aren’t the kind of sentiments that mesh with the typical idea of a rugged, John Wayne–kind of man, but they are the kind of sentiments that naturally describe a good mother—and our God.

 God designed a godly husband and wife—a dad and a mom—as a type of the God family (Ephesians 4:22-32).

 To learn more about what we can learn from God’s fatherhood, read “Knowing God as a Loving Father.”

 The influence of godly mothers

 God intended for children to learn positive lessons from both of their parents.
 Unfortunately, not everyone has that opportunity—but when we do, we should treasure it as the incredible privilege that it is.

 Solomon opens the book of Proverbs with this admonition to the reader: “Listen, my son, to your father’s instruction and do not forsake your mother’s teaching.
 They are a garland to grace your head and a chain to adorn your neck” (Proverbs 1:8–9, New International Version).